 I also used an online compressor to reduce the size of the photo, so it would load faster.

-I want to thank everyone that took the time to read my post’s and added comments.
+I want to thank everyone that took the time to read my posts, let me know what you thought of them on Twitter.
 Stay tuned for upcoming posts and happy reading.